 One hour east of Bratislava there is Nitra at the foot of Zobor Mountain (587m), one of the oldest cities of Slovakia.
 Most highlights are inside or around Nitra Castle (one of Slovakia’s most interesting ancient structures) with St. Emmeram’s Cathedral, Marian Column and Upper Town.
 Monastery and Church of St Peter and St Paul and Dražovce Church are two other churches.
 Mestský Park offers a green escape.

 Where to stay

 Deciding to stay a bit longer in Bratislava than a day trip?
 Looking for a comfy place to stay?
 Personally I like staying at both Marrol’s Boutique Hotel and Radisson Blu Carlton Hotel at lot!
 It is hard to choose.
 Both classy, great location, breakfast and comfy beds.

-Alternatively there is LOFT, a popular and stylish place, but to be honest I did not like it for many reasons including bad pillows, unfriendly staff and noisy.
-The restaurant next door is good.
+Alternatively there is LOFT, a popular and stylish place on walking distance from the Old Town.
+But to be honest I did not like it for many reasons, including bad pillows, unfriendly staff and noisy.
+The restaurant next door is good though.